Musings at the Mic

 So basically, what you need to create your first home studio is a decent mic and a dead room.

 Recording, editing and creating files of your voice are all done on downloadable programs called DAWs (digital audio workstations).
 There are free DAWs out there that are perfectly fine for your first home studio, so if you’re pinching da’ pennies, for PCs, try Audacity first.
 If you have a Mac, Twisted Wave may be the way to go.

 So there you have it.
 A mic with a cable plugs into an audio converter (unless you have a USB mic), which then plugs into your computer.
 Learn how to use your DAW, and you’ll be ready to start recording.

 You’ll certainly run into some snags along the way, ‘cause, ya know – Murphy’s Law…but don’t worry, help is out there.
 If you’re the do-it-yourself type, Google and YouTube will become your best friend in creating your first recording space/studio.
 If you’re not up to taking on these tasks yourself, there are engineers who offer their services – everything from expert advice, to full studio build-outs.

 Don’t worry…when the time is right, upgrades will come.

-Even before the pandemic came along, home studios were becoming more and more popular, and cheaper and cheaper to build.
+Over the years, with advances in technology, home studios became more popular and cheaper to build.
 It’s a good news, bad news scenario: The good news is, more people are easily able to dive into the voiceover pool.
 The bad news is, more people are easily able to dive into the voiceover pool.
 Yep, there’s a lot of competition – but if you: